Brooke Moody, Tyler Adair and Mackenzie Akins honored

 Playing as the No. 4 seed at the 2011 tournament, Montana upset No. 1 Northern Colorado and No. 3 Weber State to advance to its first NCAA tournament since 2000.
 The Grizzlies lost a competitive first-round match to eventual national champion Stanford.

 A year later Montana shared the regular-season title, its first since 2000, and lost in the tournament championship match in a shootout.
 The Grizzlies ended their season on an eight-match unbeaten streak and matched a program record with a dozen shutouts.

 The team tied for 11th nationally in shutout percentage (.571).

 Plakorus coached Lauren Costa, Erin Craig and India Watne to first-team All-Big Sky Conference honors in 2011, the most first-team selections for the program since 2006.

 Costa and Craig were first-team repeats in 2012, with Costa being named the Big Sky Defensive MVP and Craig the co-Offensive MVP.

 Montana has also excelled academically under Plakorus.
-The Grizzlies earned the National Soccer Coaches Association of America Team Academic Award in both 2011 and 2012 and placed 13 athletes on the 2011 Academic All-Big Sky Conference team and 17 on the 2012 squad.
+The Grizzlies have earned the National Soccer Coaches Association of America Team Academic Award the last three seasons and placed 13 athletes on the 2011 Academic All-Big Sky Conference team, 17 in 2012 and 17 in 2013.

 2011 NSCAA Team Academic Award (3.23 GPA)